 Stock funds are also known as equity funds in Singapore.
 Equity funds are mutual funds allowing an investor to purchase ownership in a Singapore company.
 Equity stocks also allow local and foreign investors to purchase stocks within a fund easier than purchasing securities.
 Singapore equity funds may be divided into several categories.
-One can distinguish the following types of equity funds in Singapore:
+Our specialists who can help investors open companies in Singapore present the following types of equity funds in Singapore:

 Singapore provides several types of equity funds available for foreign investors.
 Among the most popular equity funds in Singapore are:

 Equity funds may also be traditional mutual funds and exchange funds in Singapore.
-Our specialists in company formation in Singapore will provide you information about setting up any type of equity fund.
+Our specialists in opening companies in Singapore will provide you information about setting up any type of equity fund.

 The resident fund scheme was enabled to encourage fund managers to set up their equity funds in Singapore.
 The scheme offers tax exemptions for specified incomes from the designated investments if they are Singapore tax residents and have a registered office within the city-state.
 In order to qualify for the resident fund scheme, the fund must have 50 million S$ size.